Prisma Cloud Asset Inventory

 assetsthat you are monitoring and securing using Prisma Cloud.
 From the dashboard, you gain operational insight over all our cloud infrastructure, including assets and services such as Compute Engine instances, Virtual machines, Cloud Storage buckets, Accounts, Subnets, Gateways, and Load Balancers.

 Assets are displayed by default for all account groups, which the service monitors, for the most recent time range (last full hour).
+Resources that belong to cloud accounts which are disabled on Prisma Cloud, are not included in the Asset Inventory.
 The interactive dashboard provides filters to change the scope of data displayed, so that you can analyze information you want to view in greater detail.

 At a glance the Asset Inventory dashboard four sections: